 - Unregulated capitalism does indeed have the potential to exploit the poor.
 Victorian England was a good example.
 What alternative we are being offered?
 The Nordic model?
 Cool.
 Still has a bit of free market capitalism in it though.
 Communism?
 May want to think twice about that.
 Communism favours conformity and something tells me the Everyday Feminism crowd doesn’t appreciate gender roles.

 - Again, the appeal to emotion here is strong, as is the reductionism.
 This is better suited to narrative fiction, of the threadbare sort at that.
 How can we call our fellow humans aliens?
 We are just apes spinning around in an infinite, senseless universe, and here they want to tell us we are not allowed to murder?
 The humanity.
 In an ideal world, we wouldn’t have borders.
 We would all be part of a global, human family.
 Unfortunately, the real world operates on documentation and laws.
 And yes, sometimes those laws do create victims.
-But neither the demagoguery of Trump nor the frivolous idealism of those in support of mass, unchecked immigration is the solution.
+But neither the demagoguery of Trump nor frivolous idealism is the solution.
 I repeat: complexities.

 - ‘I can’t think of any other religion which has been vilified and lied about more than Islam in a cultural and systemic way.’
 Really?
 You can’t think of any?
 Not even one?
 The Venetian Ghetto and ‘blood libels’ would like to have a word with you.
 Uncomfortable jokes aside, anti-Muslim bigotry is a very real problem.
 But there is something essential to clarify here: No belief is immune from criticism.
 Theologians, historians, linguists, and scholars of every shade should have the freedom to openly debate–and denounce, should they find it necessary– the merits of any belief system, including Islam.
 And it would not mean for a second that they are engaging in anti-Muslim bigotry.